NORTHERN GOSHAWK

 Females: 758-1214 grams (26-43 oz)

-For Northern Goshawk, there is some overlap for individual measurements of Wing Chord, Tail & Weight between the sexes, (Unlike Sharp-shinned Hawks or Cooper's Hawks).
-There is also a measurable difference between Juvenile birds and adult birds where wings and tails of the younger birds are slightly longer.
-A combination of wing chord*, tail length and weight is needed to determine sex for some individuals.
+For Northern Goshawks, there are some overlap for individual measurements of Wing Chord, Tail and Weight between the sexes, (Unlike Sharp-shinned Hawks or Cooper's Hawks).
+There are also measurable differences between juvenile and adult goshawks where wings and tails of the younger birds are slightly longer.
+A combination of measurements (wing chord*, tail length and weight) are needed to determine the sex for some individuals.

-Some of our data collected on Northern Goshawks (NOGO) is presented below:
+Some of our data collected on Northern Goshawks are presented below:

 (Younk 1994) reported the diet of goshawks in aspen forests in Nevada consists of 32% birds and 67% mammals by frequency.
 We calculate that to be about 20% birds and 80% mammals by biomass (based upon average weights of prey items listed).

 (Bull 1994) reported the diet of Goshawks in Oregon to be 59% birds and 42% mammals by frequency.
-We calculate that biomass of birds was between 23-33% and mammals to be 67-77% (there is a large range for example due to the fact that it was not stated if snowshoe hares were adults (1400 grams) or juveniles (700 g).
+We calculate that biomass of birds was between 23-33% and mammals to be 67-77% (there is a large range for the estimate due to the fact that it was not stated whether the snowshoe hares were adults (1400 grams) or juveniles (700 g).

 Boal reported 6% birds and 94% mammals by biomass in ponderosa pine forests of Arizona.

-The chicks usually hatch a few days apart.
+The chicks usually hatch a few days apart because the eggs are laid a few days apart.

-Fledging: Chicks usually begin "branching" from the nest before they can fly at about 34-36 days, but make their first flight (actually leave the nest tree) between 36-42 days after hatching.
+Chicks usually begin "branching" from the nest before they can fly at about 34-36 days, but make their first flight (actually leave the nest tree) between 36-42 days after hatching.
 Males develop faster and fledge slightly sooner (36-40 days) than females (39-42 days).
-Fledging usually occurs between late June to late July.
+Fledging of goshoawk chicks usually occurs between late June to late July.

-Migration: North Goshawks migrate from the far North during late Autumn.
-The best place to see them is at Hawk Cliff in Minnesota.
+North Goshawks migrate from the far North during late Autumn.
+One of the best places to watch goshawk migration is at Hawk Cliff in Minnesota.
 Click on Raptor Migration link below and find other sites to see migrating Goshawks.

-Longevity Record: 16 Years and 4 months; based upon known age of a wild "gos" at banding and subsequent band recovery (Data from Bird Banding Lab (Klimkiewicz 2008)
+Go to Raptor Migration PageThe oldest know wild Northern Goshawk was 16 Years and 4 months; based upon the known age of a wild bird at time of banding and subsequent band recovery (Data from Bird Banding Lab (Klimkiewicz 2008).